 These carbon infused filters use the process of adsorption (not absorption), which captures various chemicals and makes them stick to the surface.
 They are great at removing odors and gases.
 Activated Carbon filters are not as efficient with airborne particles, however, so they are best used in combination with a HEPA filter which can more effectively conquer allergens.

 UV Technology involves using UV rays to cleanse passing oxygen.
 The air is forced to circulate past a lamp which then removes various microorganisms such as viruses and bacteria.
 The exposure time and the light wattage are both extremely important to the success of this kind of air purifier.
 If neither is at a high enough rate, the particles are not effectively eliminated.
 Because UV technology doesn’t physically filter, it is also best used with an additional filter system to catch airborne particles that are missed.
-In terms of maintenance, the lights will need to be replaced from time to time.
+You will need to do a little maintenance, however, lights require occasional replacement.

 Negative Ion Generators

 The negative ion system is not the most effective because, while it assists in collecting unwanted particles, it does not remove them.
-Instead, it takes the unwanted particles from the air but then reattaches them to walls and other solid surfaces.
-The pollutants will be collected but not eliminated.
+Instead, it takes the unwanted particles from the air but then re-attaches them to walls and other solid surfaces.
 The metal plates the unit uses to generate the ions also need frequent cleaning.

 Electrostatic Precipitators work similarly to ion generators in that they attract pollutants to the various surfaces in a room.
 They are somewhat superior, though, because rather than simply collecting the pollutants and attaching them to a surface, they filter and eliminate the pollutants as well.
-They also use metal plates which are easily cleaned and assist in odor elimination.
 The downside to Electrostatic Precipitators is that they can also create ozone.
 So use with caution.

 Ozone air purifiers and generators work by altering oxygen molecules and creating ozone.
 Think three O’s instead of just two.
 While these are sometimes sold as household purifiers, ozone is a known irritant and potentially harmful substance.